Connect with others who understand.

 If you have PAH, it’s important to be evaluated regularly for fluid retention and swelling.
 This symptom may be caused by worsening disease, a side effect of a PAH medication, or another health condition or drug you take for a comorbidity (coinciding condition).

-Swelling may indicate a blood clot and should be treated immediately, especially if swelling includes symptoms such as:
+Swelling may indicate a blood clot and should be treated with blood thinners immediately, especially if swelling includes symptoms such as:

 • Cramping or pain